gyrogami logo

 A paltry 3% oversize can kill a Jens Pind Linkage (JPL) so size does matter.

 Mandrels should be machined and polished.
 Hardenable tool steel or drill blanks will last forever with proper care.
 Complete collections include 1/64" increments up to 1/2", or 0.5mm increments up to 13mm.
 Larger sizes can use 1/32" or 1mm increments but should go up to about 1" (25mm).
-Making 1500 rings on a short mandrel requires many coils so it wastes time and material.
+Longer is better; making rings in small batches wastes time and material.
 Consistency becomes a problem, too.

 Wire mills are fairly reliable so any wire issues likely happen after leaving the factory.
-Freshly made wire might need to chillax for a few hours to dissipate hidden stresses, usually only a concern for those who make their own.
-Coils might need some time to settle, too.
+Freshly made wire might need to chillax for a few hours to dissipate hidden stresses.
+Coils might need time to settle.

-Pulling wire over the edge of the spool introduces a very unpredictable twist and causes additional stresses that will express themselves in detestable ways.
-Avoid this by unrolling the spool as the wire is pulled, like hanging it on a dowel inside a milk crate.
+Pulling wire over the edge of the spool introduces a very unpredictable twist that will express itself in detestable ways.
+Avoid this by unrolling the spool like a roll of toilet paper.

 Wire can be secured to the mandrel several ways.
 A hole or slot is convenient and virtually failsafe.
 A drill bit depth stopper work great.
-Some people attempt to jam the wire into the drill chuck.
+Some people jam it into the drill chuck.
 Pliers or large clamps are bulky and dangerous when spinning.
 Manual winding is not recommended but it can work.
 For production or serious hobbyist use, a coil winding machine is indispensable.

 Round wire is still round when it twists, more or less.
 Profiled wire is more moody.
-Square, diamond, or half-round will be unusable if it twists.
-It must be coiled and uncoiled with the utmost care to keep it square and straight.
-Also, any space between the individual wraps makes an ovalized ring.
+Square, diamond, or half-round will be unusable.
+It must be handled with the utmost care to keep it square and straight.

-Putting it all together - The tensioning device hangs on the mandrel and guides the wire.
-The mandrel rotates freely inside a stationary plastic tube.
-The wire is secured by a hole in the end of the mandrel.
+Putting it all together - The tensioning device guides the wire.
+The mandrel rotates freely inside a plastic bushing.
+The wire is secured to the end of the mandrel.

 Posted by M: May 8, 2019